 balancing authority area or its approach to meeting them.
-As CPUC Energy Division staff is suggesting, the CAISO's approach to meeting its total set of obligations cannot be boiled down to or restricted by simple formula.
-Along the same lines, we agree with the Six Cities that nothing in this proposal would require the interests of the CAISO balancing authority area to be subordinated to interests of stakeholders in other balancing authority areas.
+As CPUC Energy Division staff suggested, the CAISO's approach to meeting its total set of obligations cannot be boiled down to or restricted by simple formula.
+Along the same lines, we agreed with the Six Cities that nothing in this proposal would require the interests of the CAISO balancing authority area to be subordinated to interests of stakeholders in other balancing authority areas.

-Stakeholders will have at least one further opportunity to comment on the proposal.
-Those requesting to review the specific language should assume that the bylaws would impose the following obligation on the company, with a parallel obligation for governors of the Board:
+Recognizing that stakeholders would have at least one further opportunity to comment on the proposal, we asked those requesting to review the specific language to assume that the bylaws would impose the following obligation on the company, with a parallel obligation for governors of the Board: